Thomas C. Grey: Academic career

 Grey joined the faculty of Stanford Law School in 1971.
 At Stanford, Grey taught Torts to first-year law students for over 30 years.

 Grey's scholarship has been published in many leading law journals, including the Yale Law Journal, Stanford Law Review, Columbia Law Review, NYU Law Review, and California Law Review, among others.
 His 1975 law review article, Do We Have an Unwritten Constitution?, published in Volume 27 of the Stanford Law Review, is the 55th most-cited law review article of all-time.

 Personal life

-Grey married Catherine Stevenson, a Stanford classmate and fellow philosophy major.
+Grey married Cathryn Stevenson, a Stanford classmate and fellow philosophy major.
 She also graduated from the Yale Law School in 1968, but then decided to become a doctor and ultimately graduated from the Stanford University Medical School and practiced medicine.
 The couple had one daughter.
-They later divorced amicably, and Catherine ultimately died of breast cancer.
+They later divorced amicably, and Cathryn ultimately died of breast cancer.
 Grey was married to Barbara Allen Babcock, the Judge John Crown Professor of Law, Emerita, at Stanford Law School, until her death in April 2020.
 He has a daughter and a granddaughter.